Tinystep1/cmfive-docs/_tutorials/help_pages/cmfive-core-setup.md

 When you clone the boilerplate, it will set up a version of the cmfive-core for you.
 The next step is to set this up seperately in your Git application.

+Open your Git application choose to open a repository.
+Find where you cloned the boilerplate to.
+Go to the composer folder in boilerplate.
+Then click vendor, 2pisoftware, cmafive-core, and open it.

+Now you'll be able to use the cmfive-core in your Git application.

 For live/production deployment it is expected cmfive will refuse TLS1.0&1.1 connections, for improved security.
 This may not be the case, with default setup of your web server.
 But be aware, making a change may affect very old browers' ability to connect to cmfive.